sentenial/developer-docs/pages/prodOpenBanking/ob_healthchkbnk.md

 ## API Details

-{% include tip.html content="This functionality is not currently available on the Sandbox or Live environments.
-The feature will be available on the Sandbox from the end of January 2021 and on the Live environment from early February 2021. " %}

 The Status Check service for a single bank returns a score for that specific ASPSP.

 * You must provide the required `{bankId}`.